michaelgibson/heka-logstreamer-directory-input/README.md

 Plugin Name: **LogstreamerDirectoryInput**

-The LogstreamerDirectoryInput is largely based on Heka's [ProcessDirectoryInput](https://hekad.readthedocs.io/en/latest/config/inputs/processdir.html) periodically scans a filesystem directory looking for LogstreamerInput configuration files.
+The LogstreamerDirectoryInput is largely based on Heka's [ProcessDirectoryInput](https://hekad.readthedocs.io/en/latest/config/inputs/processdir.html).
+It periodically scans a filesystem directory looking for LogstreamerInput configuration files.
 The LogstreamerDirectoryInput will maintain a pool of running LogstreamerInputs based on the contents of this directory, refreshing the set of running inputs as needed with every rescan.
 This allows